chanawh/py-algorithms-and-structures/python-chat-system/README.md

 `fastapi_chat.py` behind the balancer; Redis keeps them in sync so they can all serve the same rooms.

+**What “load balancer” means here:** It’s any layer that fronts multiple `fastapi_chat.py` instances and fans incoming requests/WebSocket upgrades out to them—e.g., an AWS ALB/NLB, Kubernetes Service/Ingress, Nginx/HAProxy/Envoy, or a PaaS router.
+The balancer handles health checks and typically round-robins requests, while Redis keeps every replica’s room stream consistent so users see the same chat regardless of which instance they hit.

 Clients can page through durable history via:

 - `GET /api/history?room=<room>&limit=50&before_id=<id>`